jelocodes/jelocodes.github.io/_posts/2018-08-23-task_monster_productivity_meets_tamagotchis.markdown

 ![](https://i.imgur.com/MavEmEu.jpg =623x466)
 > Monster sketches

 The idea is that as tasks are completed, your monster gets stronger and levels up.
 I originally didn't know how far to take this concept.
 Would your monster have stats that would increase too?
 Would they have attacks?
 Evolved forms?
-Oh, what if you could battle other monsters and prove your productivity superiority???
-Then I thought "Wait -- wasn't the whole point of this app to help you do your work?"
+Oh, what if you could battle other monsters and prove your productivity superiority to the world???
+Then I thought "Wait -- wasn't the whole point of this app to help you focus on your work?"
 In the end, I figured that all of that fluff, though cool, would actually be counter productive to, well, productivity.
 You can see the stats still in effect in the .gif below, but I decided to get rid of them in the end product in favour of simplicity.
-Your monster would have a single attribute, its level, which determined how strong it was, and, therefore, how productive you were being.
+Your monster has a single attribute, its level, which determines how strong it is, and, therefore, how productive you're  being on a given task.
 Nothing else is necessary for incentivization.
 In fact, too many other features would probably get in the way of actually doing work and be more distracting than anything else.

 ![](https://imgur.com/llVfK0B.gif)
 > Monster cat hates Mondays.